rejdeboer/mmorpg/README.md

 *   **`/server`**: The heart of the project.
 A multi-threaded, asynchronous Rust application built on Bevy that manages all game logic, state, and networking.
 *   **`/client`**: A demonstration game client built in Godot.
 It interfaces with a "headless" Rust networking library via GDExtension, creating a clean separation between game UI (GDScript) and core logic (Rust).
-*   **`/deployment`**: Declarative, production-ready infra as code for deploying the entire server stack (game server, social server, and PostgreSQL database) to a Kubernetes cluster.
+*   **`/deployment`**: Declarative infra as code for deploying the entire server stack (game server, social server, and PostgreSQL database) to a Kubernetes cluster.